 Here at Contrado, we do what we can to ensure that the fast fashion fad is left behind.
 And the one thing that we will always promise to do, is to never stop trying to do more.
 One of the biggest things that we do to stamp out fast fashion is that we make everything to order.
 We don’t have a warehouse stocked with hundreds of unsold garments.
-We only start production once the order has been placed.
+Production starts once the order has been placed.
 We don’t make anything unless we know that someone wants it.

 We do everything under one roof, here in London.
 That way the printers don’t have to ship to the sewing department to ship to us, to ship to you.
 We literally walk it from one step to the next.
-We know exactly who prints, cuts and sews your garments.
+Not only that, we know exactly who prints, cuts and sews your garments.
 We interviewed them, we hired them, we provide them with their daily coffee and we say good morning to them every time they come to work.

-We offer a range of natural and organic fabrics, as well as ensuring our textiles are responsibly sourced, even the wood we use to handmake your canvas frames is FSC certified.
+Offering a range of natural and organic fabrics, as well as ensuring our textiles are responsibly sourced is of high importance to us.
+Even the wood we use to handmake your canvas frames is FSC certified.
 We don’t use water in our printing process, and we do use eco-friendly inks.

 We are on a mission to become textile neutral and that has involved making multiple changes within our processes.
 We have designed no-sew products which use smaller parts of our fabrics so that there is less of it which are offcuts.
 Check out these bibs, for example.